-Appointment to the Board: March
+Appointment to the Board: March 2022.

-Tenure: 1 year and 5 months as
+Tenure: 1 year and 5 months as Chief Executive.
+10 months as Board Member.

-Career experience: Appointed

-Chief Executive in August 2021.

-Previous to this, he headed up two

-of ESB's main operating divisions as

-& Wholesale Markets business and

-then as Managing Director of ESB

-Networks.
-A Chartered Engineer, he

-holds a master's degree in engineering

-from University College Dublin and an

-MBA from the University of Warwick.

-before moving to the energy sector in
+Career experience: Appointed Chief Executive in August 2021.
+Previous to this, he headed up two of ESB's main operating divisions as Executive Director of ESB's Generation & Wholesale Markets business and then as Managing Director of ESB Networks.
+A Chartered Engineer, he holds a master's degree in engineering from University College Dublin and an MBA from the University of Warwick.
+Worked with British Steel in the UK before moving to the energy sector in 1999 to lead the Synergen joint venture between ESB and Statoil.

-External appointments: Member of

-the Board of Directors of the Electric

-Power Research Institute (EPRI).
+External appointments: Member of the Board of Directors of the Electric Power Research Institute (EPRI).